Medications

 ________

 Breaking News!
-Zavzpret, the first nasal spray CGRP inhibitor, was FDA approved on 3/10/23 and should be available for prescription in July 2023.
+Zavzpret, the first nasal spray CGRP inhibitor, was FDA approved on 3/10/23 and is now available by prescription.

 Preventive/Prophylactic Medications